 Under the capital guidelines, there are three fundamental capital ratios: a total risk-based capital ratio, a Tier 1 risk-based capital ratio, and a Tier 1 leverage ratio.
-To be deemed "well capitalized" a bank must have a total risk-based capital ratio of at least ten percent, a Tier 1 risk-based capital ratio of at least six percent, and a Tier 1 leverage ratio of at least five percent.
+To be deemed "well capitalized" a bank must have a total risk-based capital ratio of at least 10.00%, a Tier 1 risk-based capital ratio of at least at 6.00%, and a Tier 1 leverage ratio of at least 5.00%.
 There is currently no Tier 1 leverage requirement for a holding company to be deemed well-capitalized.
-At December 31, 2010, the respective capital ratios of the Bancorp and the Bank exceeded the minimum percentage requirements to be deemed "well-capitalized".
-As of December 31, 2010, the Bank's total risk-based capital ratio was 16.71% and its Tier 1 risk-based capital ratio was 14.81%.
-As of December 31, 2010, the Bancorp's total risk-based capital ratio was 17.27% and its Tier 1 risk-based capital ratio was 15.37%.
+At December 31, 2011, the respective capital ratios of the Bancorp and the Bank exceeded the minimum percentage requirements to be deemed "well-capitalized".
+As of December 31, 2011, the Bank's total risk-based capital ratio was 17.51% and its Tier 1 risk-based capital ratio was 15.64%.
+As of December 31, 2011, the Bancorp's total risk-based capital ratio was 17.85% and its Tier 1 risk-based capital ratio was 15.97%.
 The federal banking agencies may change existing capital guidelines or adopt new capital guidelines in the future and have required many banks and bank holding companies subject to enforcement actions to maintain capital ratios in excess of the minimum ratios otherwise required to be deemed well capitalized, in which case institutions may no longer be deemed well capitalized and may therefore be subject to restrictions on taking brokered deposits.

 The Bancorp and the Bank are also required to maintain a leverage capital ratio designed to supplement the risk-based capital guidelines.
-Banks and bank holding companies that have received the highest rating of the five categories used by regulators to rate banks and that are not anticipating or experiencing any significant growth must maintain a ratio of Tier 1 capital (net of all intangibles) to adjusted total assets of at least 3%.
-All other institutions are required to maintain a leverage ratio of at least 100 to 200 basis points above the 3% minimum, for a minimum of 4% to 5%.
+Banks and bank holding companies that have received the highest rating of the five categories used by regulators to rate banks and that are not anticipating or experiencing any significant growth must maintain a ratio of Tier 1 capital (net of all intangibles) to adjusted total assets of at least 3.00%.
+All other institutions are required to maintain a leverage ratio of at least 100 to 200 basis points above the 3.00% minimum, for a minimum of 4.00% to 5.00%.
 Pursuant to federal regulations, banks must maintain capital levels commensurate with the level of risk to which they are exposed, including the volume and severity of problem loans.
 Federal regulators may, however, set higher capital requirements when a bank's particular circumstances warrant.
-As of December 31, 2010, the Bank's leverage capital ratio was 11.03%, and the Bancorp's leverage capital ratio was 11.44%, both ratios exceeding regulatory minimums.
+As of December 31, 2011, the Bank's leverage capital ratio was 12.66%, and the Bancorp's leverage capital ratio was 12.93%, both ratios exceeding regulatory minimums.